 9. What has IFAW done in the recent bushfires?

-IFAW has been active on the ground since the bushfires began in September 2019, working with local partners to help animals affected by the devastation.
-In the early days of this disaster, we purchased an off-road wildlife rescue vehicle that is being used daily by our partners at Friends of the Koala, assisting with every day transport needs, rescues and releases.
-We also procured emergency enclosures for animals including koalas, kangaroos, birds and bats, as well as possum nesting boxes.
-In addition, we bought a disaster trailer for Hunter Wildlife, fire gear for several groups, fuel cards for caregivers and rescuers, medical supplies, the transfer of a water tank, UHF radios, and critical food.
+IFAW has been active on the ground since the bushfires started back in September 2019, working with local partners to help animals affected by the devastating bushfires.
+In the early days of the disaster, we purchased an off-road wildlife rescue vehicle that is being used by our partners at Friends of the Koala, we have purchased emergency enclosures for animals including koalas, kangaroos, birds and bats, as well as possum nesting boxes.
+In addition, we've purchased a disaster trailer for Hunter Wildlife, fire gear for several groups, fuel cards for caregivers and rescuers, medical supplies, the transfer of a water tank and UHF radios and food.

-Funds donated to IFAW also allow us to pay for Bear, the koala detection dog’s deployments into firezones, the sponsorship of Marley Christian, a veterinary nurse at Friends of the Koala, and a vet at Bonorong Wildlife Sanctuary in Tasmania.
-We also continue to be in constant partnership with local wildlife groups to assist and to meet their needs.
+Funds donated to IFAW allow us to pay for Bear, the koala detection dog, deployments into firezones, and the sponsorship of a veterinary nurse at Friends of the Koala and a vet at Bonorong Wildlife Sanctuary’s clinic in Tasmania.
+We are in constant partnership with local wildlife groups to assist and meet their needs.

-As the fires have escalated in scale and intensity in the first few weeks of 2020, additional team members from our international offices with expertise in disaster response and risk reduction (DRRR), have been sent to increase our capacity and expand our relief efforts – assisting with critical needs assessments and getting supplies to where they are needed most.
+As the fires have escalated in scale and intensity in the first days of 2020, additional team members from our international offices with expertise in disaster response and risk reduction (DRRR) have been sent to increase our capacity and expand our relief efforts – assisting with critical needs assessments and getting supplies to where they are needed most.

 10. What happens once the fires stop?